arvestad/exv/README.md

 # exv:  a simple Excel file viewer for the command line

-Command line tool for viewing Excel files.
+Command line tool for viewing spreadsheets files, including Excel (.xls, .xlsx), Open Office (.ods), and similar.

-The module `openpyxl` is used for parsing and interpretation of the input files, and `tabulate` is used for viewing worksheets in a tabular fashion.
+The modules `openpyxl`, `xlrd`, and `odsparsator` are used for parsing and interpretation of the input files, and `tabulate` is used for viewing worksheets in a tabular fashion.

 Formulas are handled, but no attempt is made at making use of embedded charts and other non-tabular objects.
-In fact, nothing fancy has dealt with.
+In fact, nothing fancy has been dealt with.
+Formulas are not coming out very well from Open Office files.

 ## Usage

-The basic usage is `exv <excelfile> [<worksheet>]`.
-If the given excel file has a single worksheet, then the worksheet is viewed.
+The basic usage is `exv <spreadsheet> [<worksheet>]`.
+If the given spreadsheet file has a single worksheet, then the worksheet is viewed.
 A list of worksheet names are given if there is more than one worksheet defined in the file.
 You can give a format argument to have the sheet displayed in a special way.